-Point 5 foresees the conditions for the exemptions from the prohibition laid down in point 3 for one category of CMRs i.e. category 2 (according to CLP and category 3 according to the classification and labelling directive that will be applicable for preparations until 2015).
-This category is the one laid down in section 4 of Appendix B to Annex II (see pages below for explanation of the category).
+Point 5 foresees the conditions for the exemptions from the prohibition laid down in point 3 for one category of CMRs i.e. category 2 under CLP.
+This CMR category is specified in section 4 of Appendix B to Annex II (see below for explanation of the category).